-Guaranteeing Business Continuity
+Guaranteeing Business Continuity in Transportation

 Now let me back up for a quick minute and tell you about TSCG.
 Since 1984, our retail-only real estate platform has provided a full assortment of advisory services to tenants, landlords, developers, investors, and financial institutions throughout our territory.
 Our work on their behalf is dedicated to the validation of those descriptions.
 Headquartered in Atlanta, Georgia and with 22 offices from New York to Southern California, we are the largest firm in our field in the United States.

 February 12, 2015